A laptop doesn't have to be good-looking to be a good choice, as proven by this Acer Aspire 5 review.

 What's more, as tested this is the 14-inch Acer Aspire 5 A514-52-582Y model (15-inch models and variants running AMD processors are also available), so despite the mediocre screen to body ratio this remains a pretty portable device.

-Connectivity isn't bad either, with USB Type-C and ethernet in the mix.
+There's plenty in the way of connectivity as well, with both USB Type-C and ethernet in the mix.
 It covers most bases.
 There are certainly better-looking laptops at this price (head to our general best laptops ranking for more of those).
 But despite that, the Acer Aspire 5 presents a pretty strong overall package.
 Read on to find out more.

 To see how this compares to its cheaper sibling, head to our Acer Aspire 5 vs Acer Aspire 3 faceoff.